Consumer Chemical Products and Biocides Safety Act – Korea BPR

 The Consumer Chemical Products and Biocides Safety Act, also known as K-BPR, regulates consumer chemical products, biocidal products and treated articles.
 The regulation came into force on 1 Jan 2019 and has been amended several times since.
 The Korean Ministry of Environment (MoE) is responsible for the implementation of K-BPR.

-According to K-BPR, from 1 January 2020 onwards, biocidal products and treated articles containing active substances have to be fully approved previous to import and being made available on the market.
+According to K-BPR, from 1 January 2020 onwards, biocidal products and treated articles containing active substances have to be fully approved before being imported and made available on the market.

 Existing active substances, pre-notified under K-BPR, enjoy an approval grace period, during which they can be further manufactured and imported (e.g. as biocidal active substances or as biocidal products).